Department of Communication

 JMC 801 – Social and Emerging Media 3 credit hoursHistory of media leading to the development of web based social media.
 Includes focus on critical analysis of new media technologies and strategies for using social media for public relations for corporate, social, or nonprofit purposes.

-JMC 802 – Media Technology and Narrative 3 credit hoursStorytellers and media professionals in the digital age have more tools at their disposal than ever before to create and distribute content.
-Today's professional communicators, whether involved in news/editorial, public relations, advertising, or related fields, need to tell stories in many ways, use many different media technologies, and engage with many different audiences.
-With emphasis on content, students in this course will create and maintain a blog about a specific topic and produce stories and supplemental content using the qualities of reflective thinking, analysis, and organization of ideas to best communicate with an audience from many perspectives.
+JMC 802 – Media Technology and Narrative 3 credit hoursStorytellers of all ages in the digital age have more tools at their disposal than ever before to create and distribute content.
+Today's professional communicators, whether involved in news/editorial, public relations, advertising, or related fields, need to tell stories in many ways, use different media technologies, and engage with many different audiences.
+This class is designed for working professionals and educators with minimal media production experience.

 JMC 825P – Public Policy and the Media 3 credit hoursThis course provides students with a systematic framework for ethical decision-making in mass communications.
 Ethics theory is examined in combination with the practice of ethics commonly applied by media professionals including print and broadcast news practitioners as well as those involved in the fields of public relations and advertising.